dkovacs24/ReviOS_faq/docs/related.md

 ---

-## Where is Windows Defender?
-Can I use it?

-1. Go to `%userprofile%\Documents\Workspace\Revision-Tool` folder (on older versions of ReviOS the last folder was `Windows Defender`).
-On `ReviOS 11 22.04` you can find this folder in `C:\Users\Public\Documents`.
-Copy it back to your user's Documents folder.
-2. Run `Start.bat`
-3. Select the desired option
-4. Restart

----

-## Can I enable Superfetch / SysMain?

-In older ReviOS versions it was stripped completely, but since ReviOS 10 22.05 it's only disabled.

-If you want to enable it:

-1. Go to `%userprofile%\Documents\Workspace\Revision-Tool` folder.
-2. Run `Start.bat`
-3. Select the desired option
-4. Restart

----

 ## Blank screen after logging into ReviOS

 1. On the blank screen with cursor, press ++ctrl+alt+delete++, it will bring you the option for Task Manager along with other options.
 Open Task Manager.